 Contracts Signed through the Provost’s Office

 Academic program agreements are contracts between the University and another institution or organization to establish a joint educational program, a collaborative academic relationship such as a student exchange, or a research activity unrelated to sponsored research.
-These agreements are processed and signed by the Provost’s Office in coordination either with the Controller’s Office or, in the case of research-related agreements, the Office of Sponsored Programs.
+These agreements are processed and signed by the Provost’s Office in coordination either with Financial Operations or, in the case of research-related agreements, the Office of Sponsored Programs.
 For more information on Academic Program Agreements, please refer to the Policy titled "Academic Approval and Signature Authority for Academic Program Agreements."